 They have brown heads with grey bodies covered with hair.
 One might frequently observe them walking in a parade formation.
 There have been reports of as many as 200 of them together.

-The Bag-Shelter Moth is native to Australia, and they thrive in semi-arid forests and coastal vegetation over the whole continent.
+The Bag-Shelter Moth is native to Australia and thrives in semi-arid forests and coastal vegetation over the whole continent.

 Although they are most commonly a concern for horse breeders, they are nevertheless capable of causing quite a bit of disruption for other people.
 Consuming the caterpillar’s hair after shedding will make the horse experience excruciating discomfort.